-In the world of user research, planning isn’t just a vague concept; it requires a concrete and written plan.
-This plan serves as a compass that guides researchers towards uncovering valuable findings and insights for improving products, services, or experiences.
+In the world of user research, planning isn’t just a vague concept – your studies require a clear, written plan.
+This serves as a compass that guides you toward uncovering valuable findings and insights for improving products, services, or experiences.

-At the heart of this research plan lies a crucial component: user research goals.
+At the heart of your research plan lies a crucial component: your user research goals.
 These goals drive the entire research process, ensuring alignment with organizational objectives and paving the way for meaningful outcomes.

-In this article I share top tips on planning for successful user research studies, setting goals, and asking effective research questions.
+In this article, I share top tips on how to plan for successful user research studies, including setting goals, and asking effective research questions.

 Planning user research

-Engage key stakeholders in a collaborative discussion to gather context, understand existing knowledge, identify related research, and prioritize key questions.
-Stakeholder inclusion is paramount as it ensures their commitment, buy-in, and subsequent action based on the research findings.
+Engage key stakeholders in a collaborative discussion to gather context, understand their existing knowledge, identify related research, and prioritize key questions.
+Including stakeholders is key, as it ensures sure their commitment, buy-in, and subsequent actions based on the research findings.

 Setting effective user research goals

-When formulating research goals, keep the following characteristics in mind.
+When formulating your research goals, keep the following characteristics in mind.
 Research goals should be:

 • Specific: Clearly defined and focused.